Raised Faculty Building

-Michael Moriarty is Drapers Professor of French and a Professorial Fellow of Peterhouse.
+Michael Moriarty was Drapers Professor of French from 2011 to 2023.
 He is a graduate of St John’s College.
 From 1982 to 1995 he was a Fellow of Gonville and Caius College, and from 1986 to 1995 a University Lecturer in French.
 Between 1995 and 2011 he was Professor of French at Queen Mary, University of London.
 He is a Fellow of the British Academy and a Chevalier dans l’Ordre des Palmes Académiques.
+His research deals with early modern French literature and thought.
+His most recent book is Pascal: Reasoning and Belief (Oxford University Press, 2020).
+He is the co-editor (with Jeremy Jennings) of The Cambridge History of French Thought (Cambridge University Press, 2019).

 Early modern French literature (16th to 18th centuries).